aws-scripting-guy/blog/README.md

 3. Free - I don't necessarily need to pay for hosting a couple of technical notes
 4. Graphical way to see my posts - I am more comfortable with that feedback

-I've figured out that I can just directly edit bunch of markdown files on GitHub, anywhere, anytime, it's managed, free, I can update posts if neccessary, I have preview before I commit.
+I've figured out that I can just directly edit bunch of markdown files directly on GitHub, thus using it as my CMS.
+Anywhere, anytime, it's managed, free, I can make countless edits to my posts if neccessary, I have preview before I commit.
 And as a bonus, markdown files can be easily handed over to another system.

 I don't need any structure because posts can be referred from Google.
 Nobody really reads blogs today.
 I may put just a list of links here.